Skip to content

 Dynamic Port Allocation:

-When no port is specified (via --port or api.port in config), prox automatically finds an available port.
+When no port is specified (via --api-port or api.port in config), prox automatically finds an available port.
 The port is stored in .prox/prox.state and auto-discovered by CLI commands.

 status